wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 17 Moreover, the Peacock sunk down into the yawning deep, before they could get all the men of Britain out of her ; and three of the people of Columbia were buried with her, whilst in the humane act of endeavouring to preserve the lives of the enemy,

-18 Now this was the fifth fighting vessel of the king . which had been humbled, since the decree of the great Sanhedrin, before the destroying engines of the people of Columbia.
+18 Now this was the fifth fighting vessel of the king . which had been humbled, since the decree of the great Sanhedrim, before the destroying engines of the people of Columbia.

 19 And Lawrence, and the brave men that fought with him, had honor and praise poured out upon them abundantly.

-20 Moreover, the people of New- York gave unto Lawrence vessels of silver, with curious devices ; and they made a feast for the men who fought in the Hornet.
+20 Moreover, the people of New-York gave unto Lawrence vessels of silver, with curious devices ; and they made a feast for the men who fought in the Hornet.

-21 And air the people were exceedingly rejoiced at the, valiant acts of Lawrence, and his fame extended throughout the land of Columbia ; the sound of his name was the joy of every heart.
+21 And all the people were exceedingly rejoiced at the valiant acts of Lawrence, and his fame extended throughout the land of Columbia ; the sound of his name was the joy of every heart.

-22 But when the news thereof reached the ears of the wise men of Britain, they said, Lo ! these men are giants ; neither are they like unto the warriors of the
+22 But when the news thereof reached the ears of the wise men of Britain, they said, Lo ! these men are giants ; neither are they like unto the warriors of the king.

 23 And their witchcraft and their cunning are darkness unto us ; even as when a man putteth a candle under a bushel.

-24 Behold ! five times hath the striped bunting' of Columbia, triumphed, over the royal cross of Britain,
+24 Behold ! five times hath the ' striped bunting ' of Columbia, triumphed over the royal cross of Britain.

 25 Now the great Sanhedrim, who were assembled together, forgat not the valiant deeds of the mariners of Columbia.

-26 For they divided amongst them more than seventy thousand pieces o{ silver.
+26 For they divided amongst them more than seventy thousand pieces of silver.

 27 And it came to pass, on the tenth day of the fourth month, in the same year, that the Chesapeake, a strong vessel of the United States, arrived in the haven of Boston.

-28 She had. sailed upon the face of the rough waters more than an hundred days, after she departed from the land of Columbia, and passed a great way to the south :
+28 She had sailed upon the face of the rough waters more than an hundred days, after she departed from the land of Columbia, and passed a great way to the south :

-29 And went hard by the island of Barbadoes, and those places, in the great sea which encompasseth the world, from whence they bring poisoned waters, which open the womb of the earth to receive the unwary song of men.
+29 And went hard by the island of Barbadoes, and those places, in the great sea which encompasseth the world, from whence they bring poisoned waters, which open the womb of the earth to receive the unwary sons of men.

-30 Moreover, in returning, she came nigh unto the Capes of Virginia, where the sweet-scented plant groweth in abundance.
+30 Moreover, in returning, she came nigh unto the Capes of Virginia, where the sweet-scented plant* groweth in abundance.

+* Tobacco.

 31 And while she was on the ocean she captured a  number of the vessels of the people of Britain, which were laden with rich merchandise.

 CHAP.
 XIX.

-Capture, of little York, in Upper Canada--the destruction of the whole American army prevented by the precaution of Gen. Pike--his death.
+Capture of little York, in Upper Canada--the destruction of the whole American army prevented by the precaution of Gen. Pike--his death.

 NOW, whilst these things happened in the south, and the evils of war destroyed the life of man, and the smiles of heaven strengthened the arms, and lifted up the glory of Columbia. ;

 2 Behold, preparations of warfare were making on the borders of the great lakes of the north.

-3 And the vessels of war of Columbia that were tip- on the waters of the lake called Ontario, were commanded by a brave man, whose name was Chauncey.
+3 And the vessels of war of Columbia that were upon the waters of the lake called Ontario, were commanded by a brave man, whose name was Chauncey.

 4 Now on the twenty fifth day of the fourth month, the army of Columbia, who were gathered on the shore of the lake, went down into the strong vessels of Chauncey.

 5 And the number that went into the vessels was about two thousand.

-6 And Henry and Zebulon, whose sir-name was Pike, were the chief captains of the host of Columbia.
+6 And Henry* and Zebulon, whose sir-name was Pike,** were the chief captains of the host of Columbia.

+* Major General Dearborn.

+** Brig.
+Gen. Pike.

-7 On the same day the sails of the vessels were spread to the winds of heaven, and they moved towards
+7 On the same day the sails of the vessels were spread to the winds of heaven, and they moved towards a place called Little York,* in the province of Canada.

+* Capital of U. Canada.

 8 Howbeit, the winds were adverse and blew with great violence from the east.

-9 Nevertheless, on the morning of the twenty-seventh day of the same mouth, the army of Columbia, commanded by Pike, the chief captain, moved out of the strong ships of the United States.
+9 Nevertheless, on the morning of the twenty-seventh day of the same month, the army of Columbia, commanded by Pike, the chief captain, moved out of the strong ships of the United States.

-10 But Henry remained on board the vessel of' Chauncey, neither came he to the water's edge.
+10 But Henry remained on board the vessel of Chauncey, neither came he to the water's edge.

 11 And the place where the host of Columbia landed was to the west of the town, about twenty and four furlongs, and from the strong hold of the king about ten furlongs.

 12 The gallant Forsyth, who led a band of brave men, who fought not for filthy lucre's sake, went before the host.

-13 And their weapons of war were of curious workmanship, and they sent forth balls it lead ; such as were unknown to Pharaoh when he followed the Children of Israel down into the red sea
+13 And their weapons of war were of curious workmanship,* and they sent forth balls of lead ; such as were unknown to Pharaoh when he followed the Children of Israel down into the red sea.

+* Rifles.

 14 Now Zebulon, with a thousand chosen men, followed close after Forsyth, the warrior.

 15 About this time the savages and the servants of the king, even a great multitude, opened their engines of destruction without mercy.

-16 And from the forest, and the secret places, their balls were showered like unto hail-stones, and the sound' thereof was as sharp thunder.
+16 And from the forest, and the secret places, their balls were showered like unto hail-stones, and the sound thereof was as sharp thunder.

 17 And a man, whose name was Sheaffe, was the chief captain of the host of Britain.

-18 Now the destroying engines of the stronghold of the king issued fire and smoke with a mighty noise and shot at the vessels of the United States.
+18 Now the destroying engines of the strong hold of the king issued fire and smoke with a mighty noise and shot at the vessels of the United States.

 19 But Chauncey returned unto them four-fold ; and and the battle waxed hot, both on the land and on the water.

-20 And the men of Columbia rushed forward with terseness, and drove the men of Britain from their strong hold.
+20 And the men of Columbia rushed forward with fierceness, and drove the men of Britain from their strong hold.

 21 So they fled towards the town for safety, for they were overcome ; and the savages were smitten with fear, their loud yellings ceased, and their feet were light, as the wild roe ;

 22 Nevertheless, the men of Columbia shouted aloud, and sounded their trumpets, their cymbals, and their noisy drums, which were contrived since the days of Jeroboam, king of Israel.

-23 And Zebulon, the valiant warrior, followed hard after them ; and they found no rest ; for they were sore pushed, and the phantom of their imaginations pictured at new evils.
+23 And Zebulon, the valiant warrior, followed hard after them ; and they found no rest ; for they were sore pushed, and the phantom of their imaginations pictured out new evils.

-24 So when they found they were nigh being made captive, they departed in haste from the town and from the strong hold thereof, save about two score !
+24 So when they found they were nigh being made captive, they departed in haste from the town and from the strong hold thereof, save about two score.

-25 Now when the army of Britain was overthrown ; when they were compelled to flee from the stronghold, the wickedness of Satan entered into their hearts.
+25 Now when the army of Britain was overthrown ; when they were compelled to flee from the strong hold, the wickedness of Satan entered into their hearts.

 26 And they gathered together abundance of the black dust and fixed it in the lowermost part of the fort, below the walls of stone.